Ganesh Chaturthi: Public celebration

 Public celebrations of the festival are popular and are organised by local youth groups, neighbourhood associations, or groups of tradespeople.
 Funds for the public festival are collected from members of the association arranging the celebration, local residents and businesses.
 The Ganesh idols and accompanying Murti are installed in temporary shelters, known as mandaps or pandals.
 Public preparations begin months in advance.
 The making of the Murti in Maharashtra usually begins with "Padya pooja" or worshipping the feet of Ganesh.
 The Murtis are brought to "pandals" on the day or a day before the festival begins.
 The pandals have elaborate decoration and lighting.

 The festival features cultural activities such as singing, theatre and orchestral performances and community activities such as free medical checkups, blood-donation sites and donations to the poor.
 Ganesh Chaturthi, in addition to its religious aspects, is an important economic activity in Mumbai, Pune, Nagpur, Nashik, Kolhapur, Khamgaon, Aurangabad, Indore, Agra, Surat, Hyderabad, Visakhapatnam, Bangalore, Chennai, Thiruvananthapuram and Kurnool.
 Many artists, industries, and businesses earn a significant amount of their living from the festival, which is a stage for budding artists.
 Members of other religions also participate in the celebration.

 In Tamil Nadu, the festival, also known as Vinayaka Chaturthi or Pillayar Chaturthi, falls on the fourth day after the new moon in the month of Āvaṇi in the Tamil calendar.
 The idols are usually made of clay or papier-mâché, since Plaster of Paris idols have been banned by the state government, but violations of this rule are often reported.
 Idols are also made of coconuts and other organic products.
 They are worshipped for several days in pandals and immersed in the Bay of Bengal the following Sunday.
 In Kerala the festival is also known as Lambodhara Piranalu, which falls in the month of Chingam.
 In Thiruvananthapuram a procession marches from the Pazhavangadi Ganapathi Temple to Shankumugham Beach, with tall Murti of Ganesha made from organic items and milk immersed in the sea.

 At prominent temples

 At Varasidhi Vinayaka Swamy Temple in Kanipakam, Andhra Pradesh, annual brahmotsavams will be celebrated for 21 days starting from Vinayaka Chavithi day.
 The processional deity of Vinayaka (Ganesh) will be taken in a procession on different vahanams on these days amidst large number of pilgrims across the country.

+In Mumbai, thousands of devotees from around the world visit the Siddhivinayak Temple to celebrate Ganesh Chaturthi.